 As the above cautionary tales demonstrate, not taking pains to erase data securely can lead to catastrophe.
 In an age of increasingly smart, interconnected technology, it bears remembering that every byte of electronic information exists in physical form – no matter what it looks like on-screen, there's a hard drive platter or memory chip somewhere that's ripe for the taking.

 Businesses and consumers need to, therefore, keep track of data assets that have come to the end of their lifecycle, and then destroy them at their origin.
 This might not sound like too complex a job – even someone with a rudimentary knowledge of technology might be familiar, in theory, if not in practice, with concepts like a disk format or factory reset.
-Failing that, it might still occur to them to toss an old laptop into a skip rather than risk its unauthorised reuse.
+Failing that, it might still occur to them to toss an old laptop into a skip rather than risk its unauthorized reuse.

 Unfortunately, secure data disposal isn't that simple.
 None of the above methods guarantees that the information stored on those devices won't be recoverable – in fact, it might take little more than a few minutes with a free data recovery software package to retrieve it.